OneWorld Memorials Talks About Funeral Superstitions

-- Mirrors should be covered in the home where a death has occurred.
 This is rooted in an ancient Jewish custom.
 The practice took on new meaning in the Victorian era when Spiritism was fashionable.
-The intent was to prevent the spirit of the deceased from becoming trapped in the glass forever and not able to begin his or her afterlife.
-In general the mirrors are uncovered after a funeral.
+The intent was to prevent the spirit of the deceased from becoming trapped in the glass forever and being unable to begin his or her afterlife.
+Typically, the mirrors are uncovered after a funeral.

-- To ward off death, toss spilled salt over your left shoulder.
-This is thought to stem from the historical value of salt, which was once a great commodity.
+Throwing salt over your shoulder is thought to stem from the historical value of salt, which was once a great commodity.
 It is also a reference to Judas spilling salt at the Last Supper.
-Tossing it over the shoulder ‘blinds’ the devil sitting on our left shoulder.
+It is thought that when you toss salt over your shoulder, it “blinds” the devil sitting on our left shoulder.

 While these thoughts and beliefs about death and funerals have persisted for a long time, we do need not fear these historical superstitions.
 We are free to create our own rituals and ideas that serve our needs today.
 Perhaps they will be uplifting in nature.

 Take for example the birds serving as a bad omen – instead, it is widely understood in many Native American traditions that an eagle bears the spirit upward.
 And think of the symbolism of the dove alighting to pass matter into spirit.